AyushUtsav26/AR-RESUME/README.md

 ## App Description

-#### Android Augmented Reality Image tracking Application that displays Resume in a unique and creative manner.6
+#### 1.Android Augmented Reality Image tracking Application that displays Resume in a unique and creative manner.
+#### 2.App consists of three screens.
+The first screen from left consists of virtual buttons which are interactable.

 https://user-images.githubusercontent.com/90376200/165603686-73a59d9f-0e12-4188-ab95-0a067ae05c18.mp4